rianhunter/dbxfs/README.md

 ways:

 * Internet connectivity is required for access
-* No disk space is required for access
+* No disk space is required for access, but will cache if disk space is available

 dbxfs has been tested on Linux and macOS but it should run on any POSIX system that provides a FUSE-compatible library or has the